folio-org/stripes-cli/README.md

 1. Base configuration:  When a file argument like `stripes.config.js` is provided, this will be used as the base.
 Otherwise, the CLI will use its own internal defaults that contain no modules.

 2. Virtual configuration:  In the APP context, the CLI will apply the current app as a module and generate an alias for the app to be run in isolation.
-In the PLATFORM context, the CLI will add modules for all aliases previously defined with the `alias` command.
+In the PLATFORM or APP context, the CLI will then add modules for all aliases defined, but only when an explicit module configuration is absent from `stripes.config.js`, or no `stripes.config.js` has been provided.

 3. Command configuration: Any relevant options passed in on the command line are applied to the configuration last.